ossrs/oryx/DEVELOPER.md

 ## WebRTC Candidate

-SRS Stack follows the rules for WebRTC candidate, see [CANDIDATE](https://ossrs.io/lts/en-us/docs/v5/doc/webrtc#config-candidate), but also has extra improvements for we can do more after proxy the API.
+Oryx follows the rules for WebRTC candidate, see [CANDIDATE](https://ossrs.io/lts/en-us/docs/v5/doc/webrtc#config-candidate), but also has extra improvements for we can do more after proxy the API.

 1. Disable `use_auto_detect_network_ip` and `api_as_candidates` in SRS config.
 1. Always use `?eip=xxx` and ignore any other config, if user force to use the specified IP.
-1. If `NAME_LOOKUP` (default is `on`) isn't `off`, try to resolve the candidate from `Host` of HTTP API by SRS Stack.
+1. If `NAME_LOOKUP` (default is `on`) isn't `off`, try to resolve the candidate from `Host` of HTTP API by Oryx.
-  1. If access SRS Stack by `localhost` for debugging or run in localhost.
+  1. If access Oryx by `localhost` for debugging or run in localhost.
-    1. If `PLATFORM_DOCKER` is `off`, such as directly run in host, not in docker, use the private ip of SRS Stack.
+    1. If `PLATFORM_DOCKER` is `off`, such as directly run in host, not in docker, use the private ip of Oryx.
-    1. If not set `CANDIDATE`, use `127.0.0.1` for OBS WHIP or native client to access SRS Stack by localhost.
+    1. If not set `CANDIDATE`, use `127.0.0.1` for OBS WHIP or native client to access Oryx by localhost.
-  1. Use `Host` if it's a valid IP address, for example, to access SRS Stack by public ip address.
+  1. Use `Host` if it's a valid IP address, for example, to access Oryx by public ip address.
-  1. Use DNS lookup if `Host` is a domain, for example, to access SRS Stack by domain name.
+  1. Use DNS lookup if `Host` is a domain, for example, to access Oryx by domain name.
 1. If no candidate, use docker IP address discovered by SRS.

 > Note: Client can also set the header `X-Real-Host` to set the candidate.